cy4nguy/Python-Ransomware/README.md

    |  \ |  | | \| ___] |__| |  | |_|_| |  | |  \ |___ .|      |
 </pre>

-About: This is a Classic Example Of RansomWare Written in python.
+<b>About:<b> This is a Classic Example Of RansomWare Written in python.
+Went Find out about what is Ransomware
+Tested On: Windows 10 / Windows7

-To Convet the .py to exe You can use <a href="https://www.pyinstaller.org">pyinstaller</a>.<br>
+When Find out about what is Ransomware ? -> Click Hare <- To Convet the .py to exe You can use <a href="https://www.pyinstaller.org">pyinstaller</a>.<br>
 To install pyinstaller: <code>https://www.pyinstaller.org</code><br>
 To Convet .py File to exe : <code>pyinstaller --onefile -w --icon YourIcon.ico Ransomware.py </code><br>